-The Grove (CVDL) is proud to be apart of the Cowichan Valley Open Learning programs offered in School District 79.
+The Grove is proud to be apart of the Cowichan Valley Open Learning programs offered in the Cowichan Valley School District.
 Our partner programs include Alternative Education Programs, Dual Credit Programs and Work Experience Programs.
-There are so many ways that students in SD79 can meet their educational goals and find their passions.
+Regardless of your families learning preference, we are here to support you.

 Distributed Learning vs Homeschooling